 How Do I Use Test Data Queries?

-- Select the Test Data Query Menu Option
+- Select the G-Query Menu Option for a given Project Version

 - Define a new Test Data Query